NordicSemiconductor/pc-nrfconnect-docs/Opening-selected-device.md

 ## Opening port with the serialport library

-Now that we know which actions to use and how to use middleware, we can implement opening and closing the selected serial port.
-We listen for the `SERIAL_PORT_SELECTED` and `SERIAL_PORT_DESELECTED` action types, pull out the `comName` from the action, and open/close the port with the serialport library.
+Now that we know which actions to use and how to use middleware, we can implement opening and closing the serial port of the selected device.
+We listen for the `DEVICE_SELECTED` and `DEVICE_DESELECTED` action types, pull out the `comName` from the action, and open/close the port with the serialport library.

 A full example of how to do this in the `index.jsx` file of the app can be seen below.
 Here we are also logging the status out to the log viewer.